apache/airflow/docs/apache-airflow/authoring-and-scheduling/datasets.rst

         print_triggering_dataset_events()

-Note that this example is using `(.values() | first | first) <https://jinja.palletsprojects.com/en/3.1.x/templates/#jinja-filters.first>`_ to fetch the first of one Dataset given to the DAG, and the first of one DatasetEvent for that Dataset.
-An implementation can be quite complex if you have multiple Datasets, potentially with multiple DatasetEvents.
+Note that this example is using `(.values() | first | first) <https://jinja.palletsprojects.com/en/3.1.x/templates/#jinja-filters.first>`_ to fetch the first of one dataset given to the DAG, and the first of one DatasetEvent for that dataset.
+An implementation can be quite complex if you have multiple datasets, potentially with multiple DatasetEvents.

-Advanced Dataset Scheduling with Conditional Expressions
+Advanced dataset scheduling with conditional expressions
 --------------------------------------------------------

 Apache Airflow includes advanced scheduling capabilities that use conditional expressions with datasets.
 This feature allows you to define complex dependencies for DAG executions based on dataset updates, using logical operators for more control on workflow triggers.

-Logical Operators for Datasets
+Logical operators for datasets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Airflow supports two logical operators for combining dataset conditions: